canarylumen-droid/audnix-ai-project/replit.md

 ## Overview

-Audnix AI is a premium SaaS landing page featuring real-time capabilities, Supabase authentication, and a sleek glassmorphism UI.
-It aims to provide a conversion-focused landing experience, complete with live social proof, OAuth authentication, and a comprehensive dashboard placeholder.
+Audnix AI is a premium CRM/lead management dashboard with AI-powered features including automated lead imports from Instagram, WhatsApp, and Email, weekly AI insights with notifications, PDF export capability, voice cloning for AI replies, and premium animations throughout the application.
+It features real-time capabilities, Supabase authentication, and a sleek glassmorphism UI.
 The project includes a sophisticated AI Voice System for personalized customer interactions, targeting warm leads via Instagram and WhatsApp.

 ## User Preferences